-A critical piece of LHS' existing infrastructure is the Communicating Ocean Sciences course and the workshops LHS conducts to introduce partners to the philosophy of the course.
-Importantly, the course serves as a concrete tool - an artifact - around which individuals and organizations from the IHEs and ISEIs can do meaningful work together.
-In other words, the work that must be done is relatively clear.
-The course holds the partnerships together and promotes cross-disciplinary discussion and knowledge building between the scientists and the ISEI educators.
-By design, individual partners must work together to think about how they are going to assess students, and how they are going to structure and describe the course.
-These processes get partners thinking differently about their own worlds and each other's world.
-Several interviewees alluded to the importance of having a concrete and tangible object to ground and focus the work.
+A critical piece of LHS' existing infrastructure is the Communicating Ocean Sciences course and the workshops LHS conducts to introduce partners to the philosophy of the course, and to share their experiences adapting and offering the course.
+Importantly, the course itself serves as a concrete tool-an artifact-around which individuals and organizations from the IHEs and ISEIs can do meaningful work together.
+In other words, the work that must be done is relatively clear-partners must plan and implement the course together.
+The course is an obvious focal point that holds the partnerships together, and promotes cross-disciplinary discussion and knowledge building between the scientists and the ISEI educators.
+By design, individual partners must work together to think about how they are going to structure and describe the course, and how they are going to assess students, as well as the course itself.
+These processes get partners thinking differently about their own worlds (their own communities of practice) and each other's world.
+Several interviewees alluded to the importance of having an easily accessible and tangible object to ground the work of their partnership.
 "COSIA can bring to the fold some real meaningful reasons to interact with each other."
-One aquarium director explained the importance of the course:
+An aquarium director also explained the importance of the course:

 When we partnered with other universities before, we'd have a meeting and come up with great ideas that never went anywhere.
-But the COSLA course structured those partnerships so that we could actually be successful.
-Maybe it is because there is money involved, but there was a deliverable, there was an outcome, there was a beginning, a middle and an end and so that I think was a really good part of it.
+But the COSLA course structures these partnerships so that we can actually be successful.
+Maybe it is because there is money involved, but there was a deliverable, there was an outcome, there was a beginning, a middle, and an end, and I think that was a really good part of it.

-A different aquarium partner described how the course provides a structure that individuals can easily work within:
+A different aquarium partner described how the course provides a structure that all individuals-informal educators, scientists, and students-can easily find themselves and work within:

-We would love it at the aquarium to have scientists from the university coming to talk about their science, but I don't think that it would happen if we just said, 'hey scientists, come talk.
+We would love it at the aquarium to have scientists from the university coming to talk about their science, but I don't think that it would happen if we just said, 'hey scientists, come talk'.
 With COSLA, there is a course and there are credits and they can fit themselves into that structure.

-Another common design feature described by participants interviewed thus far is a shared distribution of decision-making and work among the partners.
-Each partner must absorb an amount of the responsibilities for the partnership, an expectation Kingsley & O'Neil (2004)

-refer to as "an acceptable distribution of the costs of partnership".
+Another common design feature described by participants is a shared distribution of decision-making and activity among the partners.
+Each partner must absorb a certain amount of the responsibilities for the partnership, an expectation Kingsley & O'Neil (2004) refer to as "an acceptable distribution of the costs of partnership".
 A university faculty described her relationship with her aquarium partner:

-My partner and I are joined at the hip and we really rely on each other, because she has the training and she has done it for a long time - informal education, training volunteers, etc. So, it is not like I am teaching the course and she's watching - we teach it together.
+My partner and I are joined at the hip and we really rely on each other, because she has the training and she has done it for a long time-informal education, training volunteers, etc. So, it is not like I am teaching the course and she's watching-we teach it together.
 We designed the class together.

-There is evidence of true collaboration and robust partnership, meaning that partners are learning from each other, bringing their respective areas of strengths and expertise to bear, and true collaborations are resulting in most of the seven cases.
+There is evidence of true collaboration and robust partnerships in COSIA, meaning that partners are learning from each other and bringing their respective areas of strengths and expertise to bear, resulting in mutually beneficial relationships.